Trust & Reputation & Due Diligence

 • Sudden rating volatility without methodology transparency

-• Dispute processes that lack clear evidence standards
+• Dispute processes lacking clear evidence standards

-• Sales outreach that intensifies immediately after negative coverage
+• Sales outreach intensifying after negative coverage

-3) Red flags checklist
+3) Red Flags Checklist

 • Opaque methodology: no clear scoring criteria, no version history, no evidence links